pret/pokefirered/docs/chase_boundary_policy.md

 # Chase boundary policy

-This document defines where an **active chase** is allowed to continue in the overworld.
+This document defines where an **active chase** is allowed to continue in the overworld and how chase visuals move while the chase state is active.

 ## Continuation gate